-3.4.2 Ptolemy's Cosmology.

-Just as it was important for Aristotle to build a multi-planet system out of Eudoxus' separate planets, it obviously seemed incomplete to Ptolemy also.
+Figure 3.22: Each of the planets' epicycles are shown with their differing r values listed above as they ride on their deferents which each of the same radius.
+The units are arbitrary, so the relative epicycle radius to deferent is a measure of their relationship to the Earth.
+So the larger is r, the closer that planet is to Earth.
+Ptolemy's Cosmology.
+3.7.2 Just as it was important for Aristotle to build a multi-planet system out of Eudoxus' separate planets, it obviously seemed incomplete to Ptolemy also.
 So he later wrote Planetary Hypotheses which upgraded some of his measurements but also presented a whole cosmology of all of the heavenly objects.
-Figure 3.20 (a) shows it in a simplified format with an abstraction of the epicycles for each planet: the line in each epicycle shows the relationship of the planet to the center of its epicycle.
+Figure ?? (a) shows it in a simplified format with an abstraction of the epicycles for each planet: the line in each epicycle shows the relationship of the planet to the center of its epicycle.
 Notice that for the outer planets, the epicycles are constructed for that line-direction in each is parallel to one another and parallel to a line connecting Earth to the Sun.
 For the inner planets, it's the centers of their epicycles that all lie on that parallel line connecting the Earth to the Sun.
 The Sun drives the whole machinery and the inner planets and outer planets have different models and constraints.
 But those clues weren't enough to resurrect the Aristarchus model with the Sun at the center.
 Such was still the strong pull of Aristotle's prejudices.

-Recall in Section 3.2.6.2, I noted that that the classical planet ordering was Plato's and Aristotle's: Earth-Moon-Sun-Mercury-Venus-Mars-Jupiter-Saturn and the stars.
-Ptolemy made the executive decision to change that to Earth-Moon-Mercury-Venus-Sun-Mars-Jupiter-Saturn and because of his authority, it stuck.
+Recall in Section ??, I noted that that the classical planet ordering was Plato's and Aristotle's: Earth-Moon-Sun-Mercury-Venus-Mars-Jupiter-Saturn and the stars.
+Ptolemy made the executive decision to change that to Earth-Moon-Mercury- 3990 Venus-Sun-Mars-Jupiter-Saturn and because of his authority, it stuck.
 (Again, notice that the Sun sits between (our) inner and outer planets.
-Interestingly, whenever a Medieval or Renaissance rendering of Aristotle's cosmos was presented in books it was Ptolemy's not Aristotle's ordering that was used.
-Sometimes Ptolemy's name is included on an image, even though the picture might be Aristotle's equal-orbit, totally geocentric geometry.
-Ptolemy's and Aristotle's pictures get mixed up during Medieval and Renaissance depictions.
+Interestingly, whenever a Medieval or Renaissance rendering of Aristotle's cosmos was presented in